eerielili/samsung-ssd-fwupdate/README.md

-# Samsung SSD firmware updater for Linux
+# Samsung SSD firmware downloader and updater for Linux

 ## Purpose
 There were already some utilities in the AUR for updating Samsung SSD firmware on linux but it was a bit outdated so here we are.